 GeneCards Summary for TACR2 Gene

 TACR2 (Tachykinin Receptor 2) is a Protein Coding gene.
-Diseases associated with TACR2 include asthma.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with TACR2 include Asthma.
+Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and substance K receptor activity.
-An important paralog of this gene is NPFFR1.
+An important paralog of this gene is NPY1R.

 UniProtKB/Swiss-Prot for TACR2 Gene